 On March 3, 1953, the second day of Anna Genovese’s Freehold trial where she sought “separate maintenance” financial support from her estranged husband Vito, 22 witnesses were called who would testify mostly on behalf of Vito.

-Anna took the stand again and reversed course, turning down an offer of reconciliation from Vito from the previous day, because she feared going back to him.
+Anna took the stand again and reversed course, turning down an offer of reconciliation from Vito made the previous day, because she feared going back to him.
 She had said, “If my husband wants me back, I’ll go back.”
 She said she never wanted a divorce.
 Vito’s response was “My door is still open.”
 During the recess, reporters overheard Anna say, as she brushed past Vito, “He wants me back, isn’t that a joke?”

 Vito, “in broken English, denied he ever struck his wife.
 ‘I never did,’ he said, ‘so help me God.'”
 His stay on the witness stand lasted just 30 minutes, and he was not asked a single question about his income or alleged association with the rackets.